ent/ent/doc/website/blog/2022-03-14-ent-hooks-examples.md

 }
 ```

-In Ent, there are two types of mutation hooks - schema hooks and runtime hooks.
-Schema hooks are mainly used for defining
+In Ent, [Schema hooks](https://entgo.io/docs/hooks#schema-hooks) are mainly used for defining custom mutation logic on a specific entity type, for example,
-custom mutation logic on a specific entity type, for example, syncing entity creation to another system.
+syncing entity creation to another system.
 Runtime hooks, on the other hand, are used
 to define more global logic for adding things like logging, metrics, tracing, etc.

 In this post, I will focus mainly on schemas hooks.